xgi-org/xgi/paper/paper.md

 # Overview of the package

 The two core classes of the library are those representing hypergraphs and simplicial complexes.
-The data structure (seen in \autoref{fig:diagram}) employed by XGI for those two is a bipartite graph with entities represented by one node type and relationships among entities (i.e., hyperedges or simplices) represented by a second node type.
+The data structure (seen in \autoref{fig:diagram}) employed by XGI for both is a bipartite graph with entities represented by one node type and relationships among entities (i.e., hyperedges or simplices) represented by a second node type.

 ![A hypergraph is internally represented as a bipartite network stored as two dictionaries, where keys are node IDs and sets specify the edges to which they belong, and vice-versa.
 Unique identifiers allow for multi-edges, as can be seen for edge IDs 1 and 2. \label{fig:diagram}](Figures/fig1.pdf)

 XGI provides several ways to create hypergraphs and simplicial complexes.
 First, by adding or removing nodes or hyperedges (or simplices).
 Second, by creating generative models, which can produce datasets with desired structural characteristics.
 Third, by loading existing datasets.
 Indeed, XGI allows easy and unified access to many hypergraph datasets currently existing in diverse formats [@benson_data_2021;@peixoto_netzschleuder_2021;@clauset_colorado_2016] in three ways: first, by implementing a standard for hypergraph data in JSON format; second, by storing datasets in this format in a single repository, XGI-DATA [@landry_xgi-data_2023]; and third, by providing file I/O for common formats.
 Each dataset in XGI-DATA can be easily accessed through the library's API and the repository provides a description of it.

 XGI provides many standard and state-of-the-art measures such as assortativity, centralities, connectedness, and clustering.
 A strength of XGI is its `stats` package: it provides a convenient and unified interface for computing statistics of nodes and edges, such as degree centrality or edge order.
 Any measure that can be conceived of as a node/edge-to-quantity mapping has the same interface.
 Stats can be used to filter nodes and edges and multiple stats filters can be combined.
 XGI provides convenient visualization functions, as illustrated in \autoref{fig:viz}.
 We support multiple layouts and allow users to control many of the drawing parameters, including via stats.
 Finally, XGI provides functions to simulate synchronization models on hypergraphs and simplicial complexes [@adhikari_synchronization_2022;@lucas_multiorder_2020;@millan_explosive_2020;@arnaudon_connecting_2022].

 ![A visualization of the email-enron dataset [@landry_xgi-data_2023;@benson_data_2021] with hyperedges of sizes 2 and 3 (all isolated nodes removed).
 The nodes are colored by their degree and their size proportional to the Clique motif Eigenvector Centrality [@benson_three_2019]. \label{fig:viz}](Figures/fig2.pdf)